telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 server](#starting-accumulator-server-for-the-tutorials) to
 capture notifications.

-ONCHANGE subscriptions are used when you want to be notified not when a given time interval has passed but when some attribute changes.
+Subscriptions are used when you want to be notified when some attribute changes.
 Let's consider the following example:

 ```
 (curl localhost:1026/v1/subscribeContext -s -S --header 'Content-Type: application/json' \